Kuborros/FurBotNeo/README.md

 Store and vip functionality can be disabled per-instance to save up on memory.

-If disabled, they will remain shown in the command list (_shameless promotion right here_), but not function.

 _If VIP is disabled, everyone is considered VIP_

 | **Command**   |  **Subcommand:**   |             **Description:**              |